 It’s part of how acupuncture works, and it’s part of the way massage makes you feel better.
 Your energy body is difficult to measure.
 While electrocardiograms measure and map your heart’s functioning, many of the other ways of measuring the energy body aren’t possible.
 The best you can do is feel a disturbance, a block in the field of some kind.

-Many factors affect the energy body
+Other factors affecting the energy body

 There are too many ways to list here.
 There are quite a few.
 Chiropractors work on it.
 Massage therapists work on it.
 Yoga instructors work on it.